Olympus Has Fallen

 Narrative Framework

-This structural analysis employs structural analysis methodology used to understand storytelling architecture.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Olympus Has Fallen against these established plot points, we can identify how Antoine Fuqua utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Olympus Has Fallen within the action genre.

 Antoine Fuqua's Structural Approach